dbullock1086/DNNTutorial/docs/DNNTutorial.md

 To summarize, we found optimal parameters on the UTA-HEP cluster:
 - width = 1585
 - depth = 1
-- epoch ... as much as we can be patient for
+- epoch = ... as high as patience will allow